 Put the Hoover down.
 Slowly, now—no one's PC has to die today.
-Good, now we can talk:
+Good, now we can talk.

-No!
+Don't hoover your PC.
 You'd be better off building a diorama of Dust Bowl-era Oklahoma inside your case and presenting it at a county fair.
 Vacuum cleaners generate static electricity that could easily mean the death of your system.
 In fact, get that PC away from anything associated with vacuum cleaners—the carpet, for instance.

 Move your PC somewhere you can easily clean up later and use compressed air to blow out as much dust as you can.
 If it needs more attention, remove the fans and motherboard and carefully clean them with a soft cloth and 99% isopropyl alcohol.

 Or, if you're really lazy, you could just dunk your whole system in a vat of alcohol.
 You probably wouldn't have a computer that works any more, but it would be clean.
 (Please don't actually do that.)